asigdel29/matrixportfolio/README.md

 ### Portfolio Pages

-Here's a quick overview of the different sections you'll find in my portfolio:
+Here's a quick overview of the different sections you'll find:

 - **Home**: The main landing page provides an introduction to my portfolio and highlights my key skills and areas of expertise.